rasnaut/GitHubStudyRepo/README.md

 Repository for study 123

 Some message in README.md!
+Hurra, changes and conflicts!

-Hello 2024 My name ist Alina !
+Hello 2024 My name ist Alina!
 Git-Hahaber